 In 1798, France seized both Switzerland and the Papacy, installing friendly republican regimes in both.
 It was clear to Austria that France did not have peaceful intentions, and the French were suspicious of Austria, expecting them to betray the armistice.
 Ultimately, this resulted in the outbreak of another war in 1799, when Britain and Austria allied with Russia in the Second Coalition.

 That year, Napoleon returned from Egypt.
-He was aware of the dire position France was in, and had become increasingly disdainful of the Directory, a oligarchic group that effectively ran the country.
+He was aware of the dire position France was in, and had become increasingly disdainful of the Directory as it descended from being the lawful executive of a representative republican regime to a narrow oligarchy.
 His successes in Italy and Egypt had gained him an immense amount of support, and with that support, he was able to coup the Directory and install himself as "First Consul," effectively becoming the dictator of France.
 He proved to be better respected than the Directory was, however, and often ruled with some form of popular support behind him.

 Napoleon went to Northern Italy to conquer the defiant portions, while his other generals attacked once more across the Rhine, with more success.
 In 1800, they were able to defeat the Austrians and march straight through Bavaria, once again putting Vienna in danger and forcing Leopold II to sue for peace.
 The next year, the French forces in Egypt, with their supply situation dire and the local populace becoming increasingly hostile, surrendered.
 However, the French continued to win in Europe.
 Austria signed the Treaty of Luneville and Russia was no longer persecuting the war, leaving Britain the sole remaining enemy of France once more.
 The British blockaded France and most of the continent in an effort to starve out the French, resulting in most continental nations switching sides in an effort to resume shipping.
 The superior British fleet would defeat their efforts to break the blockade, however.